As investigators analyze new debris

 But in 2012, an oil company worker discovered it seven decades after the accident.
 Surprisingly, it was extraordinarily well-preserved, and most of its fuselage, wings, tail and cockpit instruments were intact.

 Back then, experts say, planes flew with basic supplies, so its pilot's chances of survival were not good.

 The groundbreaking aviator was on her most ambitious flight, vying to become the first woman to fly around the world.

 In 1937, she attempted the voyage in her twin-engine Lockheed Electra.
 With about 7,000 miles left to go, she made a challenging landing at Howland Island in the mid-Pacific.

-Her radio transmissions became unclear, and the last thing she reported over her radio was, "We are running north and south," according to her biography.
+Her radio transmissions became unclear, and the last thing she reported over her radio was, "We are running north and south," according to an online biography.

-After spending $4 million and searching 250,000 square miles of ocean, the U.S. called off its search.
+After spending $4 million and searching 250,000 square miles of ocean, the United States called off its search.

 Many theories exist today,

 but her fate and that of navigator Fred Noonan remain unknown.
 This year, new footage emerged of her preparing for the doomed flight.